jerrinot/cdcportable/README.md

 5. Deploy the resulting JAR: `jet submit ./jetjob/target/jetjob-1.0-SNAPSHOT.jar`
 6. Run the `NoPortableMain` inside the clientwithoutdomainobject module
 7. Run the `PortableMain` inside the clientwithdomainobject module

+It's based on [this demo](https://jet-start.sh/docs/next/tutorials/cdc-postgres) except it populates IMap with proper Portable objects instead of just strings.
+You can follow the linked demo to setup infrastructure.

 ## Prerequisites
 1. JDK 15